 Pūrakānte ghādhataram baddhvā jālandharam śanaih Rechayenmūrchchākhyeyam manomūrchchā sukhapradā Closing the passages with Jâlandhar Bandha firmly at the end of Pûraka, and expelling the air slowly, is called mûrchhâ.
 Because it makes the mind to swoon and gives comfort.
 Verse II-69 of Hatha Yoga Pradipika

 Similarly, Hatha Tattwa Kaumudi, another medieval yoga text, describes the technique with Jalandhara Bandha or Throat Lock.
-Inhale, retain the air with Throat Lock, and exhale slowly maintaining Throat Lock.
+Inhale, retain the air with the Throat Lock, and exhale slowly maintaining the Throat Lock.
 This text calls it Manomurchha which leads the Yogi to the state of swooning.

-Gheranda Samhita gives a different procedure that does not contain Throat Lock.
+Gheranda Samhita gives a different procedure that does not contain a Throat Lock.
 After mastering breath retention, withdraw the mind from all objects and fix it in the eyebrow center.
 This causes the fainting of the mind and gives happiness.
 The union of mind and Atman gives bliss.

 However, I give below the steps that are used by contemporary Yogis.

 Sit in a yoga pose for meditation.
-Keep the body straight so as to keep the head, neck, and back in one line.
+Keep the body straight to keep the head, neck, and back in one line.
 Put your palms on your thighs facing upward or perform Chin Mudra or Gyan Mudra.
 Breathe slowly for a couple of minutes.

 Next, inhale slowly and perform Jalandhra Bandha (Neck Lock) at the end of inhalation.
 Slowly tilt the head and touch the upper part of the chest with your chin while inhaling.
 Your chin should touch the upper part of the chest at the end of inhalation.
 This is Neck Lock.